ioaneomerod/ioaneomerod.github.io/projects/records.md

 summary: My final project for ICS 212 that acted as a database of records that could be manipulated by a user with specific commands.
 ---

-Our final project for ICS 211 that simulates a record database that can be changed based on user input.
+The final project for my ICS 211 class simulates a record database that can be changed based on user input.
 The database is a linked list of record structures.
+A user can add, delete and print information about the records.
-The user can add a new record by giving the person’s name, address and account number.
+A user can add a new record by giving the person’s name, address and account number.
-The user can also delete a record from the database using the record’s account number.
+A user can also delete a record from the database using the record’s account number.
-The user can look up a name and any name in the database that matches the name given by the user will be printed.
+A user can look up a name and any name in the database that matches the name given by the user will be printed.
-The user can print a record using the record’s account number and print all records in the database.
+A user can print a record using the record’s account number and print all records in the database.
-The user can also reverse the order of the database and print out the changed database.
+A user can also reverse the order of the database and print out the changed database.
-When a user exits the user interface the database is saved so it can be reloaded the next time a user uses the program.
+When a user exits the program, the database is saved so any changes made to the database can be reloaded the next time the user uses the program.

 Here is the compilation and linkage of the project and a sample output:
 ```